 The Bible Exposition and Exegesis major is a four-year program of study designed to provide students with a thorough knowledge of the Bible and Christian theology.
-The program includes intensive study in three academic areas: Bible/ theology, Biblical languages, and general education.
+The program includes intensive study in three academic areas: Bible/theology, Biblical languages, and general education.
 The Bible Exposition and Exegesis program is designed to provide a thorough foundation for seminary or other graduate studies.

-Program Director: Dr. Steven Sanchez
+Program Director: Dr. Steve Sanchez

 The student will: